Check Engine Light Diagnosis and Repair

 Finding out your diagnostic code

 Since about 1996 all cars sold in the US have an OBD II Port (On-Board Diagnostic II) which can be connected to an electronic reader to tell you the diagnostic code or codes that led to a check engine light.
 While there are inexpensive readers that you can purchase to read these codes, for most people it’s just not all that helpful.
-That’s because it only tells you the code, then you have to do some research to learn what the code means.
-That can lead to misinformation and sometimes false trust that all is okay – which could be catastrophic.
+That’s because it only tells you the code, then you have to do research and testing to learn why the code set.
+Just scanning for codes without testing can lead to misinformation and sometimes false trust that all is okay – which could be catastrophic.

 Finding the code is like learning a zip code

 We like to help customers understand how the code works this way: Once you’ve learned a zip code, you know what town you’re in, but you don’t know the street or house.
-The code simply tells us where to start looking, but additional testing and checking is needed in most cases to find the real cause of the problem.
+The code simply tells us where to start the testing process, testing circuits and components is needed in most cases to find the root cause of the problem.

 The risk in doing it yourself is if you miss something or misunderstand what the code could mean, you may cost yourself a large repair bill.
 It’s better to have a skilled eye looking over your car to help you make the best recommendations.